brokolja/lovedoc/README.md

 ## Usage lovedoc.json
-> Hint: Your local directory will overlay the livesite.
-If a local file exists it will be requested - If not the one from the livesite will be served.

 A lovedoc operation is made of 3 parts: selector, action, file.
 Selector and action are based on a jQuery like syntax.
 File is a path to a local file on your system.
 If file extension is .html the plain content of it will be injected.
 If file extension is .js/.css a style/script-tag will be injected with its src pointing to your lokal file which is served by lovedoc.